paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 }
 ```

 I made quite a few mistakes in the process of writing the code above that the tests helped me catch.
-Most of them were fairly trivial and uninteresting mistakes that I would probably have eventually found anyway, but there is one subtler bug that I have left in the code above that I want to show you now.
+While most of these errors were trivial and easy to spot, there is one subtle bug that I have intentionally left in the code above.

-When I run the tests I see 8 failed specs.
-This number might vary depending on your time zone.
+When I run the tests, I see 8 failed specs.
 Here is one of my failed expectations:

 > DateTime getter returns expected values for property 'monthName'
 > Expected 'December' to equal 'November'.

 This is caused by the `2111-11-30T22:01:10` date.
 My `monthName` getter says this is December instead of November.
 This is because I live in the GMT+8 timezone, so something behind the scenes is converting the time from GMT into my timezone, resulting in `2111-12-01 06:01:10`.
+So we must consider time zone when creating our date library.

 The solution to this problem is to use the `getUTCMonth` method instead of the `getMonth` method to prevent this conversion:

 ```javascript
 get monthName() {